-Nothing could be more obviously false than the claim that “all men are created equal.”
+Nothing could be more obviously false than the founders’ claim that “all men are created equal.”
 I am not casting historical stones.
-Of course, our revered Founding Fathers were hypocrites, trumpeting human equality while denying it to people of color and women, and in our culture hypocrisy is the most mortal of sins.
+Of course, the Constitution reveals they were hypocrites, trumpeting human equality while denying it to people of color and women, and in our culture hypocrisy is the most mortal of sins.
 But I refer to the truth claim in the present tense.
 In what world can we claim a desire for equality when (a) it is apparent to all that our political and economic systems view power and money as determinants of worth and (b) it is just as obvious that we are anything but equal in our gifts and attainments?
 Granted, in our more pious moments we point to (a) as evidence of hypocrisy, but honesty should also compel us to recognize (b) as a reasonable explanation for (a).
 So is equality an ideal we fail to live up to, rather like Christian love, or do we not live up to it because it seems pretty clearly false?
+If the former, we have to ask if it is even a possibility.
 And if the latter, why praise it as an ideal?
-Is equality merely one more grand narrative we deceive ourselves with, a delusionary anomaly in a culture that worships privilege?
-Maybe we should chuck the whole notion and just face the facts.
+Is equality merely one more grand narrative we deceive ourselves with, a delusional anomaly in a culture that worships privilege?
+Maybe we should chuck the whole notion and just ignore any appeal to equality.

 So what constitutes “too much”?
-The question, like all judgments of goodness, relies on something missing from the conversations thus far: the nature of the rational warrant we use to legitimate the polity.
+The question, like all judgments of goodness, relies on something missing from the conversations thus far: the nature of the rational warrant we use to legitimate the polity (see “Foundations of the Law: An Appetizer”).
 If we embrace a social contract justification, the limits of freedom are likely to be spelled out in the constitution that establishes the polity.
-I have explained my argument against this kind of arrangement (see “Why Invent a Social Contract?“).
-If we embrace a functional natural law justification finding the warrant for the state in our needs, we find liberty and equality engaged not in a fight to the death but in a kind of endless dance in which each side must know the right steps.
+This is a defective foundation for government sourced in a moment of epistemological crisis that grossly distorted the available options (see “Why Invent a Social Contract?“).
+If we embrace a functional natural law basis for government, finding the warrant for the state in our needs, we find liberty and equality engaged not in a fight to the death but in a kind of endless dance in which each side must know the right steps (see “Functional Natural Law and the Legality of Human Rights”).
 Put another way, the liberty/equality contest must be a zero-sum game, but its objective must be to maximize each person’s efforts to fulfill her needs, including those that only the state may secure.
 The changing balance of equality and liberty is a see-saw balanced on the fulcrum of justice, defined as “to each her due.”
 Too much liberty destroys the conditions of equality that allow all to meet their needs and ultimately will destroy liberty as well, at least as exercised in a civil society.
 Too much equality stifles the liberty necessary for all to seek the satisfaction of their needs.

-So how finely must this see-saw be calibrated?
-How do we know when the balance is right?
+So how finely must this see-saw be balanced?
+How do we know when it is right?
 Why can’t we simply fix the thing in that position once we find it so that all members of the polity maximize the satisfaction of their needs?
-The obvious impossibility of accomplishing that leads to its mirroring question.
+The obvious impossibility of accomplishing that ideal in the flux of circumstance leads to its mirroring question.
 In a heterogeneous culture composed of many sub-cultures pursuing manifold desires, how could any political mechanism possibly satisfy its designed function?

 The issue may be further resolved by focusing on common needs rather than disparate desires.
-Government cannot be all things to all persons and should not attempt to satiate all desires, only those that satisfy common human needs, and even more narrowly, only those that persons cannot meet by their own efforts or by the principle of subsidiarity (see “A Virtue Ethics Primer”).
+Government cannot be all things to all persons and should not attempt to satiate all desires, only those that satisfy common human needs, and even more narrowly, only those that persons cannot meet by their own efforts or by the principle of subsidiarity (see “Needs Anchor Morality”).
+These include the contributive and retributive needs common to all citizens and the distributive needs that most persons manage on their own but that some few are unable to fulfill.
 Already, the job looks more possible, don’t you think?
-And since “what is due” in justice is the satisfaction of our true universal needs, we can immediately dismiss as beyond the sphere of proper government interests all of those kinds of conflicts between liberty and equality that do not directly address those rights that government exists to satisfy in its practice of retributive and contributive justice (see “Natural and Political Rights”).
+And since “what is due” in justice is the satisfaction of our true universal needs, we can immediately dismiss as beyond the sphere of proper government interests all of those kinds of conflicts between liberty and equality that do not directly address those rights that government exists to satisfy in its pursuit of justice (see “Natural and Political Rights”).

-This brings us to one of the most useful distinctions in the liberty/equality battle: the distinction between kind and degree.
+This stalemate is perpetuated by an endless argument pitched by both sides based upon fairness.
+To break it, both sides ought to abandon hopeless permutations of fairness in favor of considerations of justice.
+This refocus allows both sides to bring a useful theoretical tool to the liberty/equality battle: the distinction between kind and degree.
 I cannot overemphasize how valuable this difference becomes as we attempt to allocate limited resources justly in any system.
 Earlier, I mentioned that equality is an all-or-nothing kind of concept, unlike liberty.
 Yet I have also been arguing for what might be seen as a partial equality as a means to rein in the excess of liberty that is license.
 This only makes sense if we champion some equalities as absolute and necessary and others as dependent on circumstance.
 The former are the equalities of kind that governments must regulate as they pursue their primary purpose to guarantee justice while the latter are inequalities of degree that derive from our freedom to pursue what we think good.
 The equalities of kind a just society embraces can never be negotiable or sacrificed on the altar of liberty because to do so would destroy the raison d’être of government itself by depriving citizens of justice.
 Libertarians tend to ignore this.
 Egalitarians in their frustrating pursuit of total equality make a different mistake, for their efforts to establish polities in which all are equal in every respect can only succeed in destroying liberty, also depriving citizens of justice.

 If you are unfamiliar with functional natural law theory, you may regard the whole issue as intractable.
 Where is the justice in having those who grew rich by dint of their choices pay for those who cannot get out of their own way?
 Why should powerful individuals surrender what they accumulated entirely by their own effort?
 How can anyone justify discounting the desire of wealthy parents to pass their prosperity on to those most dear to them and,instead have the state interfere in their last testament?
 Why should I pay taxes to educate the children of persons I have never met and care nothing about?
 Or we may examine a less weighty set of laws that mandate health insurance, motorcycle helmets, seat belts, electrical codes, and all the other bothersome mandates of modern life.
 One place to draw the line is where others’ freedom begins.
 Your right to throw a punch ends a millimeter your side of my nose.
 This kind of a limit is one even libertarians recognize, though its recognition does not seem to reconcile them to a more general acceptance of the limits of liberty.
 Let us call this line the libertarian golden rule.
 It seems obvious to me that this limit to freedom could be applied more thoughtfully.
 If your freedom really cannot impinge on mine, some things we now accept might be prohibited.
 Your right to smoke cigarettes increases my insurance premiums as does your desire to let the wind blow through your hair when riding your motorcycle.
 Your dropping out of school will possibly increase my tax burden.
 You must carry automobile and health insurance if you agree that your liberty ends where mine begins.
 The libertarian golden rule defines justice by the satisfaction of two related conditions: maximizing liberty within the limits of fairness.
 This focus on equity is a necessary but insufficient element of a true definition of justice.
 John Rawls was wrong in essentially equating fairness and justice.
 One of my students taught me that through a joke.